TimonLevy/Memory/Answer Sheet.md

 Let's look at this byte. `0 0 0 0 0 0 1 0`, it might look like the value of this byte is obviously 2. <br>
 _But is it?_

 Well, to calculate the value of this byte is simply to take each lit bit and calculate it's power of two using it's index.
-But how do we know what the index of the bit is? what do we use as a reference?
+But how do we know what the index of the bit is?
+What do we use as a reference?

 Intro, the **most significant bit**.